-snippet
+snippet layer#

-layer allows you to define code snippets via the
+The snippet layer allows you to define code snippets via the

 LuaSnip snippet engine.
 These may be